Network Rail Assessment Centre & Online Tests – The Ultimate Guide

 Network Rail Web-Based Interview

 Before we get into the specifics of this final interview, it’s important you understand that you are about to fully engage with the company.
-You MUST have a good understanding of the history and present condition of the company.
+You must have a good understanding of the company’s history and recent developments.
 You need to do some research.

 Areas you should research:

-- Make sure you have read up on the company and have an understanding of their history, their ethos and vision.
+• Make sure you read up on the company and have an understanding of their history, ethos, and vision.

 You can find Network Rail’s ‘Promise and Principles’ here and their code of business ethics here.